smritis15/newExercise/newdoc.md

 hello!!
 check for exercise on pull command.
 This is first line.

-this line is for master branch.
+this line is for master branch !!

 I modified the second line.
 I added a new line.